osu-srml/CF_Representation_Learning/README.md

 For the experiments with path dependent counterfactual fairness, you need to add ```--path True``` and ```--path_attribute attr``` in the command.
 For the law school dataset, attr should be ```GPA``` or ```SAT```.
 And for the UCI dataset, attr should be ```0``` for ```workingclass``` and ```1``` for ```education```.

 ******************************************************************************
 The detailed experiment results are stored in ```CF Data Record.xlsx```.
-You can also find the comman (including the random seed) used to get the results.
+You can also find the command (including the random seed) used to get the results.

 To get the Figure 5 and 9 shown in the paper, run
 ```sh